 Confectioners’ sugar, for dusting

-- 1. Preheat oven to 325 degrees F. Spray a 9-by-2-inch spring form pan with nonstick spray.
+- Preheat oven to 325 degrees F. Spray a 9-by-2-inch springform pan with nonstick spray.

 - Put the chocolate, butter, and salt in a large microwave safe bowl.
-Melt in the microwave for 1 minutes.
-Stir and microwave again for one minute, then heat again until completely melted, about 2 minutes more.
+Melt in the microwave for one minute.
+Stir and microwave again for one minute, then heat again until completely melted, about two minutes more.
 Alternatively, put the chocolate and butter in a heatproof bowl.
 Bring a saucepan filled with an inch or so of water to a very slow simmer; set the bowl on the pan without touching the water.
 Stir occasionally until melted.

-- Beat the eggs and sugar with an electric mixer until light and thickened, about 8 to 10 minutes.
+- Beat the eggs and sugar with an electric mixer until light and thickened, about eight to 10 minutes.
 Fold the melted chocolate into the whipped eggs until evenly combined.

 For a kids’ party, how about chocolate cream-filled cupcakes?
 They’re as easy as making a box mix and adding your own flourishes.
-Or tackle the seemingly difficult abut easier-than-you-think molten lava cakes.
-Boy, will your guests be impressed or what?
+Or tackle these seemingly difficult but easier-than-you-think molten lava cakes.
+Your Valentine is sure to be impressed!

-Or make cream puffs.
-They’re pretty easy and always a hit.
-The Betty Crocker recipe featured here has several options for fillings, or you can just use sweetened whipped cream.
+Cream puffs are easy and always a hit.
+This Betty Crocker cream puff recipe has several options for fillings, or you can use sweetened whipped cream.
 The website has lots of other ideas for desserts using shortcuts, such as cake and pudding mixes.

 If you’re desperate to make something yourself but have no baking talent, you can always buy a roll of sugar cookie dough, roll it out and use a heart-shaped cookie cutter.
 Sprinkle the cookies with red-colored sugar and center each with a cinnamon heart.
 It might not be fancy but hey, it’s the thought that counts, right?